 In general terms, Yoga means unity.
 Practising Yoga initiates a change that forges an inner ambience that enables us to recognize the state of unity.
 The more connected we feel, the more beautiful, richer, more joyful, more ecstatic – the more fulfilled – our lives are.

-When teaching a yoga class, I work on the aspects described here together with my practising students.
+When teaching a Yoga class, I work on the aspects described here together with my practising students.

 We align the body, breathing becomes freer, energy can flow and by regularly exceeding our comfort zones, we create ourselves anew.
 The learning experience is made all the more intensive by the energy of the group.